JupiterOne/sdk/docs/integrations/development_guide.md

 ### Adding the first route

-As discussed earlier, we need a way to test that we can authenticate with the provider api to use in `validateInvocation`.
-We will want to make a lightweight authenticated request.
+As discussed earlier, we need a way to test that we can authenticate with the provider API to use in `validateInvocation`.
+We will want to make a light-weight authenticated request.
 What endpoint you choose will vary from provider to provider, but for DigitalOcean, we'll use the `/account` endpoint.